Kris Kristofferson: 1936–1965: Early life and military service

 Also in 1958, Kristofferson was awarded a Rhodes Scholarship to the University of Oxford in Oxford, England, studying at Merton College.
 While performing his own songs there, Kristofferson signed with Larry Parnes, best known for his work with Tommy Steele.
 Parnes was working to sell Kristofferson as "a Yank at Oxford" to the British public; Kristofferson was willing to accept that promotional approach if it helped his singing career, which he hoped would enable him to progress toward his goal of becoming a novelist.

-He recorded for The Rank Organisation's Top Rank Records label as Kris Carson, but this early phase was unsuccessful.
+In early 1959, Kristofferson signed a recording contract with Paul Lincoln's Top Rank label as "Kris Carson", but these recordings were unsuccessful.
 In 1960, Kristofferson graduated with a B.Phil. in English literature.

 In 1961, he married his longtime girlfriend, Frances "Fran" Mavia Beer.
 Also in 1961, Kristofferson joined the United States Army and was commissioned as a second lieutenant.
 He attended U.S. Army Ranger School and completed helicopter pilot training at Fort Rucker, Alabama.
 He relocated Beer and their newborn daughter to West Germany, where he served as a member of the 8th Infantry Division.
 During this period, Kristofferson was promoted to the rank of captain and resumed his music career, forming a band to play at service clubs.
 It was at this point that he met Marijohn Wilkin, the aunt of his platoon commander.
 In 1965, after his tour in West Germany ended, Kristofferson was re-assigned to teach English literature at the United States Military Academy in West Point, New York.